Bellinger homers, nails 2 runners as Dodgers top Mets 9-5 | New Country 923

 In a marquee pitching matchup between Cy Young Award winners Jacob deGrom and Clayton Kershaw, the teams combined for 14 runs and 32 hits.
 Kershaw (5-0) allowed three runs and 10 hits over six innings.

-In the eighth, Bellinger threw out Carlos Gomez at third after he tagged up on Davis’ fly ball.
-Hechavarria homered earlier in the inning to get the Mets to 8-5.
+Chris Taylor and pinch-hitter Kiké Hernández also homered for the Dodgers, who have won 10 of 12.
+Kenley Jansen entered with the bases loaded and pitched 1 2/3 scoreless innings for his 15th save.

+Davis and Adeiny Hechavarria each hit a two-run homer for the Mets, who were coming off a 6-1 homestand.

-Los Angeles trailed 3-2 going into the sixth before scoring six runs.
+Los Angeles trailed 3-2 before scoring six runs in the sixth.
 Taylor tied it with a solo shot off Tyler Bashlor (0-2), and Hernandez gave the Dodgers the lead with a three-run drive to right-center off Daniel Zamora.

-Amed Rosario led off the game with a bloop double to right field and scored on Pete Alonso’s one-out single.
+Amed Rosario led off the game with a bloop double and scored on Pete Alonso’s one-out single.

 After Bellinger’s home run, Davis put the Mets back on top 3-2 in the fifth with a two-run drive off Kershaw.